 1. Explore a museum and take a guided tour.
 Especially with art museums, I find my family learns so much more, and appreciate so much more, when we have a knowledgeable guide.
 The Cape Ann Museum in Gloucester, MA is the perfect example.
 We recently explored Gloucester (read our top 10 City Guide here) and had a guided tour of the museum, which has a children’s room on the lower level.
 Our tour guide was so knowledgeable and pointed out the tiniest details in paintings to help us better understand the history of the area.
 The RISD Art Museum in Providence, RI features the artwork of current and former students and can be a great inspiration for budding artists.
 The Peabody Essex Museum in Salem, MA has a whole lower level devoted to children, with plenty of daily hands on crafts and guided activities.
+In Vermont, the Ben & Jerry’s Factory tour and Vermont Teddy Bear Factory are super engaging for the whole family.
 In the winter months, most museums are quieter and afford visitors opportunities to get up close (but not TOO close) to the art work.

 2. Test your sports trivia at a Hall of Fame.
 The Naismith Memorial Basketball Hall of Fame in Springfield, MA is not only filled with memorabilia from former players and historical timelines, but it also has tons of challenges to keep kids active and busy.
 There’s even a full size court in the middle of the complex!
 The International Tennis Hall of Fame in Newport, RI offers similar trivia and memorabilia from the tennis world, along with grass court visitors can use during the summer months.
 In the winter, spend more time filling out the scavenger hunt and finishing challenging quizzes on touch screens and tables.
 If you want other options outside of New England for sports halls of fame, check out our top 10 list here.

 4. Get a civics lesson by touring a state capitol.
 Each state in New England (and throughout America) offer free, guided (and often self guided) tour of the capitol building.
-It’s one of our favorite things to do when we’re in a new capital (check out our posts in Arkansas, Pennsylvania, New York).
+It’s one of our favorite things to do when we’re in a new capital (check out our posts in Connecticut, Vermont, New Hampshire, Rhode Island, Massachusetts, Wyoming, Arkansas, Pennsylvania, New York).
 Tours usually last 60-90 minutes and are geared towards families with activities like scavenger hunts for children to complete while on the tour.
 Make sure to make reservations ahead of time as tours can sell out during popular travel times.
-One of the most beautiful state capitols we have explored is the Rhode Island State Capitol in Providence.
-Check here for the full scoop and travel tips.

 I know this doesn’t really qualify as INdoors, but I have to mention Acadia National Park in Bar Harbor, ME (the only official National Park in New England).
 Watching the sunrise at the earliest spot in the country is worth getting up super early, even in the winter.
 Do it at least once in your life.
 The park is guaranteed to be quieter in the winter months and there are manageable hikes for non-hikers.
 Read our full post on Acadia here.